passwordless-id/webauthn/README.md

 > Same goes for user verification, it is now `preferred`, like the native WebAuthn protocol.
 > While this reduces security, it supports a wider range of security keys.
 >
 > Lastly, the response format has been changed completely to be compatible with the output as the `PublicKeyCredential.toJson()` method.
-Currently only FireFox implements this method though.
-We hope this will increase compatibility cross-libraries in the long term.
+An official part of the spec that only FireFox implements.
+Using the same intermediate format increases compatibility cross-libraries in the long term.

 - Use platform authenticator by default => authenticator selection pops up by default
 - `authenticatorType` was removed => use `hints` instead